jnbrq/moodle_helper/README.md

     pip install --upgrade -r requirements.txt

+To build a quiz, change the working directory to `questions/` and execute:

+    python3 ./generate_quiz.py

-To see how an example works, change the working directory to `test/` and execute:
+Or, to run tests, change the working directory to `test/` and execute:

     python3 ./run_all.py

-Or, to build a quiz, change the working directory to `questions/` and execute:

-    python3 ./generate_quiz.py